Member in the Spotlight: noyb

 noyb (none of your business) is a non-profit privacy organisation with a pan-European scope of activities.
 It aims to stop privacy violations in the private sector by focusing on the enforcement of EEA data protection legislation (the GDPR).

-This is the twelfth article of the series “EDRi member in the Spotlight” in which our members introduce themselves and their work in an in-depth highlight in interview format.
+This is the 12th article of the series “EDRi member in the Spotlight” in which our members have the opportunity to present themselves and their work in depth.

 1. Who are you and what is your organisation’s goal and mission?